asw2012/viewer_handoff/README.md

 ## What you do NOT need

 The NC file in `nc_output/` is pre-generated — it is the ground truth input for this task.
 You do not need to regenerate it.
-Your job is to fix the simulation that reads and visualises the existing NC file, not to produce new NC output.
+Do not produce new NC output, only fix the simulation that reads and visualises the existing NC file.

 ## What needs fixing — stock removal